AnClark/AnClark/README.md

 # Welcome to AnClark Liu's GitHub repo!

-Hi everyone, I'm AnClark Liu, a part-time software developer & musician.
+This is AnClark Liu, a part-time software developer & musician.
 I always love Free & Open Source and contributing to FOSS projects.

 ## Skills